Oppositional Defiant Disorder In Children: How To Spot It?

 The Oppositional Defiant Disorder (ODD) is defined by the National Institute of Health as “a persistent pattern of defiant, disobedient and hostile behavior towards authority figures; a frequent loss of temper, arguing, becoming angry or vindictive, or other negative behaviors”.

-In addition, ODD belongs to the group of Disruptive Behavior Disorders (DBD).
+In addition, Oppositional Defiant Disorder belongs to the group of Disruptive Behavior Disorders (DBD).
 Children or adolescents experiencing this disorder have a tendency to disrupt or disturb those around them and the environment they live in.
 Very often they rebel and have arguments with adults, refusing to obey.
-Moreover, they might even develop a lack of self control, having tantrums and behaving verbally aggressive towards parents and teachers.
+Moreover, they might even develop a lack of self-control, having tantrums and behaving verbally aggressive towards parents and teachers.

 The exact cause of this disorder is still unknown.
 Nonetheless, experts have found biological, psychological and social risk factors.
-The combination of these three influence the development of ODD.
+The combination of these three influence the development of Oppositional Defiant Disorder.

 - Some biological factors include: